-Score 1 - Highly unlikely Score 2 - Unlikely Score 3 - Possible Score 4 - Likely Score 5 - Very Likely Previous experience at this or other similar organisations make this outcome highly unlikely to occur.
-Previous experience discounts this risk as being unlikely to occur but other organisations have experienced problems.
-The Council has in the past experienced problems but not in the past three years.
-The Council has experienced problems within the past three years.
-The Council is currently experiencing problems or expects to within the next 12 months.
+Score 1 - Highly Score 2 - Unlikely Score 3 - Possible Score 4 - Likely Score 5 - Very unlikely Likely Previous Previous The Council has The Council has The Council is experience at this experience in the past experienced currently or other similar discounts this risk experienced problems within experiencing organisations as being unlikely problems but not the past three problems or make this to occur but other in the past three years. expects to within outcome highly organisations years. the next 12 unlikely to occur. have experienced months. problems.